I qualified from Oxford University with a full Diploma in cognitive behaviour therapy in 2016.

-I am a qualified Cognitive Behaviour Therapist: I qualified from Oxford University with a full Diploma, completed in 2016.
-The Oxford Cognitive Therapy Centre is the world leader in research and teaching in CBT and incorporates Mindfulness and Dialectical Behaviour Therapy.
+The Oxford Cognitive Therapy Centre (OCTC) is the world leader in research and teaching in CBT and incorporates Mindfulness and Dialectical Behaviour Therapy into the training.

-I’m a fully qualified Re-Evaluation Counselor, and have completed training in attachment theory in adults and an 18 month training in supervision (Brighton University).
+I’m a fully qualified Re-Evaluation Counsellor, and have completed training in attachment theory in adults and an 18 month training in supervision (Brighton University).

-It remains extremely interesting to me to help people explore their assumptions about themselves, others, and their world, in order to regain a balanced perspective and a rational viewpoint and I have gained enormous satisfaction from helping young people and adults to regain full mastery and pleasure from their lives.
+Cognitive behaviour therapy helps people explore their assumptions about themselves, others, and their world, in order to regain a balanced perspective and a rational viewpoint.
+I gain enormous satisfaction from helping people to regain full mastery and pleasure from their lives.